ClarkeRemy/tokyo-rust-meetup-2023-12-12/README.markdown

 }
 ```

-lets now look at the macro and it's use.
+Lets now look at the macro and it's use.

 Try to imagine the function signature you would need,
 and how many arguments you would need to pass...